Tooth-Colored Fillings – Northeast Lincoln, NE

 “I don’t want a silver filling on my front tooth, I want a tooth colored filling!”
 Even knowing that the tooth colored composite filling statistically may not last as long, be as strong, or fail sooner, I still want an aesthetic solution, after all, it’s where everyone can see it!
 Do I feel that way with a tooth way in back that is hard to see?
 Not so much.
 If by placing a silver filling in an area that is hard to see I get a 3 ½ times improvement in avoiding failure I may opt for longevity over cosmetics.
 You may feel differently, I don’t know, but it is an important subject to discuss with your dentist.
 What are your tradeoffs?

 Fortunately we have lots of tools in our “tool box”.
 Composite fillings have been a great addition and a wonderful material to have available, but each material we use comes with its strengths and weaknesses.
 It is essential to discuss your priorities with Dr. Long so that the proper treatment and materials used are those that will serve you best.
 Together we can balance aesthetics, function, longevity and cost to come up with the best treatment for you.
 We have a lot more options today than we did even a few years ago with the addition of 3D scanners, computer design and milling of ceramic materials.
 The list of wonderful advances goes on and on.
 Being informed and educated about the multitude of choices and discussing them with your dentist will help ensure that you get the treatment that is best suited to you.

-Please contact our office to learn more about tooth-colored fillings or to schedule an appointment at Northeast Family Dental.
+Please contact our dental office to learn more about tooth-colored fillings or to schedule an appointment at Williamsburg Dental.
 We welcome patients from Lincoln, Walton, Prairie Home, Cheney and all neighboring communities.